-The inclusion of multiple stakeholders in peace processes brings a variety of perspectives, ideas, networks and resources that enrich conflict resolution efforts and contribute to their long-term sustainability.
-Given the growing recognition that multi-track peace efforts are needed to address today’s complex and fragmented conflicts, inclusive approaches to peace processes are an important part of the mediator’s toolkit.
+The participation and contribution of women, youth and civil society in peace processes brings a variety of perspectives, ideas, networks and resources that enrich conflict resolution efforts and contribute to their sustainability.
+They offer analysis and perspectives that would otherwise not be available to mediators.
+It is often through consultations with those stakeholders that innovative ideas can emerge and inform process design.
+Given the growing recognition that multi-track peace efforts are needed to address today’s complex and fragmented conflicts, inclusive approaches to peace processes are becoming an important part of the mediator’s toolkit.

 Building on its proven capacity to work with diverse groups of actors, and taking advantage of its niche as a private organisation with access to high-level dialogue tracks, HD is working to increase inclusivity in peace processes and strengthen the participation of women, youth and civil society.

-HD has pursued activities aiming to strengthen the contribution of women, youth and civil society in several countries, including Syria, Libya, the Central African Republic, Mali and the broader Sahel region, Burundi, Nigeria, South Sudan, Sudan, Mozambique, Senegal, Myanmar and the Philippines.
-HD has added impetus to its efforts to promote inclusion across its operations by maintaining a small team of inclusion advisers, and annually assessing its inclusion activities and lessons learned.
+HD has pursued activities in many countries, including Syria, Libya, the Central African Republic, Mali and the broader Sahel region, Burundi, Nigeria, South Sudan, Sudan, Mozambique, Senegal, Myanmar and the Philippines.
+The organisation has also added impetus to its efforts to promote inclusion across its operations by maintaining a small team of inclusion advisers, and annually assessing its inclusion activities and lessons learned.

 In addition to its operational efforts, HD carries out policy work and has implemented the ‘Women at the Peace Table’ initiative in Africa and Asia, which has brought together high-level female mediators, negotiators and advisers to identify strategies for improving women’s participation in peace processes.

-HD also uses its unique position to share and promote the latest thinking on inclusion and offers peacemakers practical recommendations for involving all those who have a stake in the process.
+At the policy level, HD also draws lessons from its own experience and shares them with partners in the peacemaking community in order to inform global thinking on women, peace and security and contribute practical recommendations for involving all those who have a stake in a process.
 Publications such as Broadening participation in peace processes: dilemmas and options for mediators weigh up the benefits of including a whole range of stakeholders while From clause to effect: including women’s rights and gender in peace agreements specifically focuses on increasing consideration of the needs of women.

-HD would like to thank the Irish Department of Foreign Affairs and Trade (Irish Aid) and Ministry of Foreign Affairs of the Principality of Liechtenstein for its support to HD’s inclusion work.
+HD would like to thank the Irish Department of Foreign Affairs and Trade (Irish Aid) and the Ministry of Foreign Affairs of the Principality of Liechtenstein for its support to HD’s inclusion work.